 - review and approve or recommend to the Board, as appropriate, any employment or severance contracts or arrangements with executive officers.

-- review people-related strategies, programs and initiatives, including recruitment, retention, engagement, talent management, and diversity.
+- oversee Schlumberger’s people-related strategies, programs and initiatives, including with respect to matters such as recruitment, retention, engagement, talent management and diversity.

 - establish and administer stock ownership policies for executive officers and other key position holders.